Course Outline

 2

-Implementation of a range of teaching strategies to encourage student participation and language development
+Implementation of a range of teaching strategies to encourage student participation in the reading process and language development

 3